250908-NET/SamirA/Week1/GitWorkshop/README.md

 ## Preparatory steps:
 1. Nominate a repo owner.
 The repo owner should share their screen as they go through the next couple steps so all collaborators can see what's going on.

-2. Repo owner creates a repo on github.
+2. Repo owner creates a repo on github (on the cohort org).

-3. Repo owner adds all members of the group as collaborators on the repo.
-(Settings -> Collaborators and Teams)

-4. The repo owner should initialize the exercise by cloning the repo, and creating two files (`haiku.md` and `one-line-test.md`) on a local branch. **(Repo owner should share their screen as they're doing this).**
+3. The repo owner should initialize the exercise by cloning the repo, and creating two files (`haiku.md` and `one-line-test.md`) on a local branch. **(Repo owner should share their screen as they're doing this).**

 - `haiku.md` should have a one line introduction (`"Hello World!"` or similar) on line one, and a goodbye line (`"Goodbye world!"`) however, **the important part is to leave three blank lines for each member of the group**.
 In a three person group, line 1 will say `"Hello world!"`, lines 2-10 will be blank, and line 11 will have a goodbye message.